UNITY-Physics/unity_qa_paper/README.md

 # UNITY QA Paper

 Contains code to reproduce results for the UNITY QA Paper (in preparation).
 Original source data is not shared, but compiled results in form of .csv files are shared in here.

-The results in here were produced using the [`ghost`](https://github.com/UNITY-Physics/GHOST) framework, but this is not required to reproduce the figures and stats in the paper.
+The results in here were produced using the [`ghost`](https://github.com/UNITY-Physics/GHOST) framework, but this is not required to reproduce most of the figures and stats in the paper.
 The [`ghost`](https://github.com/UNITY-Physics/GHOST) repository contains examples of how to run the type of analysis used in the paper.

 ## Python dependencies